Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 - Which antidepressants are most dangerous for pets?

-With early and adequate treatment, the risk of permanent damage is low.
-However, severe intoxications can lead to lasting neurological or cardiac damage. - May I induce vomiting in my pet if it has ingested antidepressants?
+With early and appropriate treatment, the risk of permanent damage is low.
+However, severe poisonings can lead to permanent neurological or cardiac damage. - Can I induce Vomiting in my pet if it has ingested antidepressants?

-Inducing vomiting should only be done after consulting a veterinarian, as there is a risk of seizures and aspiration pneumonia in antidepressantAn antidepressant is a class of medication used to treat depression and other mood disorders.
-They work by altering the chemistry in the brain, particularly neurotransmitters like serotonin and dopamine. poisoning. - Are antidepressants also used in veterinary medicine?
+Vomiting should only be induced after consulting a veterinarian, as antidepressantAn antidepressant is a class of medication used to treat depression and other mood disorders.
+They work by altering the chemistry in the brain, particularly neurotransmitters like serotonin and dopamine. poisoning carries a risk of Seizures and aspiration pneumonia. - Are antidepressants also used in veterinary medicine?

 Yes, certain antidepressants like clomipramine and fluoxetine are used in veterinary medicine to treat behavioral disorders, but in specially adapted dosages. - Are certain pet breeds or species more susceptible to antidepressantAn antidepressant is a class of medication used to treat depression and other mood disorders.
 They work by altering the chemistry in the brain, particularly neurotransmitters like serotonin and dopamine. poisoning?

-Contact a veterinarian or veterinary emergency clinic immediately.
-If possible, note the name of the medication, the dosage, and the number of tablets potentially ingested. - How long does my pet need to be monitored after antidepressantAn antidepressant is a class of medication used to treat depression and other mood disorders.
+Contact a veterinarian or a veterinary emergency clinic immediately.
+If possible, note the name of the medication, the dosage, and the number of tablets that may have been ingested. - How long does my pet need to be monitored after antidepressantAn antidepressant is a class of medication used to treat depression and other mood disorders.
 They work by altering the chemistry in the brain, particularly neurotransmitters like serotonin and dopamine. poisoning?

 Intensive veterinary monitoring is required for at least 24–48 hours, as delayed complications can occur. - Can over-the-counter herbal antidepressants like St. John’s Wort also be dangerous for animals?